vmueller13/Trip-Research-Using-SQLAlchemy/README.md

 <ins>Challenges</ins>

 The biggest challenge that I ran into with this assignment was being able to set up the database correctly for the flask app.
 At first, I had created a separate database and connected it to the measurement and station tables.
-This however, did not allow the app to run on my local host, so after consulting with the learning assistant Evan, he helped me to understand how to reflect an existing database into a new model and run `flask -- app app run` in my console in order to see the completed flask.
+This however, did not allow the app to run on my local host, so after consulting with the learning assistant Evan, he helped me to understand how to reflect an existing database into a new model and run `flask --app app run` in my console in order to see the completed flask.